clux/magic-forest/README.md

 [Someone has done it](https://github.com/logicchains/MagicForest/blob/master/hsForest.hs), but it looks terrible.
 I tried to run this version, but Haskell packages on Arch are continually in a state.

 #### Python
-Probably suffers from its lack of an inplace sort/dedup combo (as far as I can tell).
-There's also appears to be no nice way to size the lists without the `[None] * x` hacks.
+Performs badly under the default interpreter, but is really solid under pypy.
+Solution is almost as nice to read as the Haskell implementation.

-Current solution is probably one of the cleanest one to read though (if you can ignore the weird semantics of `list(set(comprehension)))`).
-Unfortunately, it is also the slowest sensible language here.
+Sort/dedup done by wrapping the list in a `set()`.
+Hard to tell how that really works, but it's what everyone uses.
+There's appears to be no nice way to size the lists without the `[None] * x` hacks.

-Interestingly, python2 performed about a second better than python3 here.
+Current solution is really nice to read.

 #### Node
-Clocking in at just over half the time of python despite having to implement it's own filter for removing duplicate ordered elements.
-Solid effort.
+Lands bang in the middle of the two python implementations.
+Solid effort for having to implement its own duplicate element filter.

 It's also a clean functional solution.
-Historically native loops have been faster than stuff like `reduce`, but on node 6, using `forEach` with a correctly sized `new Array(3*forests.length)` as a starting point in `mutate` turned out to be quite detrimental to performance (14->18s).
+Historically native loops have been faster than stuff like `reduce`, but on node 6, using `forEach` with a correctly sized `new Array(3*forests.length)` as a starting point in `mutate` actually turned out to be quite detrimental to performance (14->18s).

 #### Go
 This version feels very similar to python.